cloudy-develop/vehicle-control-loss/README.md

 A FiveM resource adding the chance your vehicle will lose control when the weather is bad.

 ## Information
-Vehicle Control Loss is a script that adds the the chance your vehicle will lose control in bad weather it.
-You can change the chance the vehicle will loose control and what vehicles won't lose control.
+Vehicle Control Loss is a script that adds the chance your vehicle will lose control in bad weather.
+You can change the chance the vehicle will lose control randomly and when turning over a certain speed.
+You can also add what vehicles won't lose control.

 ## How to Install